 - Not giving them screen time

 You may introduce age-appropriate learning activities for 3-month-old babies since it is time they begin to play.
 It is also when babies recognize their hands, develop senses, and try to hold up their heads.
-You may try activities such as keeping them in front of a mirror, clasping hands, moving hands, feet, etc., which help strengthen their muscles.
-Talking to them and responding to the noise they make can be fun at this age and forms the basics of communication skills.
+You may try activities such as keeping them in front of a mirror, clasping hands, and movement of hands, and feet, which help strengthen their muscles or enhance motor skills.
+Interaction with them and responding to the noise they make can be fun at this age and form the basics of communication or language skills.

 - Learning Play and Your 1- to 3-Month-Old.